top of page

 Interdependance

-Players can defend the castle by shooting at ennemies and feed the pig by bringing him food.
+Players can defend the castle by shooting at ennemies and feed the pig by bringing it food.
 However, performing one means not being able to perorm the other as a player can only hold one item.
 Defending the Castle is mandatory to stay in the game and feeding the Pig is the only way to victory.
-So players are encouraged to keep a global look on the game and collectively plan their respective actions accordingly.
+So, players are encouraged to keep a global look on the game and collectively plan their actions accordingly.

 When both players are defending on the upper level, they can't cross paths.
 As a result, they must communicate and keep an eye on each other's position to deal with the enemy squads efficiently.

 On the Centre Area, the feeding trajectory (from the Haystack to the Pig) is vertical whereas the passage across the area is horizontal.
-If one player is feeding the Pig, it means the other player is responsible for defending the Castle on both sides (then he must quickly go from one side to the other).
-As a result, they must be aware of each other even when they don't share the same goal.
+If one player is feeding the Pig the other player defends the Castle on both sides.
+As a result it is likely their paths will cross in the frenzy.
+They must be aware of each other even when they don't perform the same action.
 Each of a player's movement decisions involves the other player.

 Unique weapons :

-• The game has three enemy types and three weapons.
+• The game has 3 enemy types and 3 weapons.

 • Each weapon is dedicated to a specific enemy type.